zaibamachhaliya/zaibamachhaliya/README.md

 **Social Summer of Code (SSoC) 2026**

-* Contributed to multiple open source projects
+* Contributed to multiple Open Source projects
 * Worked on real-world issues and pull requests
 * Achieved **Rank #21** on the final leaderboard

-I am continuing my Open Source journey with the goal of becoming a stronger long-term contributor and eventually contributing to larger communities.
+I am continuing my Open Source journey with the goal of becoming a stronger long-term contributor and contributing to larger Open Source communities.

 ---